Wichita, Kansas: Sports

 Wichita is home to several professional, semi-professional, non-professional, and collegiate sports teams.
-Professional teams include the Wichita Thunder ice hockey team and the Wichita Force indoor football team.
-In 2020, the Wichita Wind Surge, a Minor League Baseball team of the Double-A Central play at Riverfront Stadium on the site of the former Lawrence–Dumont Stadium.
+Professional teams include the Wichita Thunder ice hockey team and the Wichita Wings arena soccer team.
+The Wichita Wind Surge, a Minor League Baseball team of the Texas League play at Equity Bank Park on the site of the former Lawrence–Dumont Stadium.
 Their 2020 debut was postponed by the COVID-19 pandemic.
-In 2021, the team has dropped down to the Double-A Central without having played a Triple-A game due to Major League Baseball's realignment of the minor leagues.
+In 2021, the team dropped down to the Double-A Central (From Triple-A) without having played a Triple-A game due to Major League Baseball's realignment of the minor leagues.
 The city hosts the Air Capital Classic, a professional golf tournament of the Korn Ferry Tour first played in 1990.

-Defunct professional teams which used to play in Wichita include the Wichita Aeros and Wichita Wranglers baseball teams, the Wichita Wings indoor soccer team, the Wichita Wind (farm team to the Edmonton Oilers National Hockey League team in the early 1980s) and the Wichita Wild indoor football team.
+Defunct professional teams which used to play in Wichita include the Wichita Aeros and Wichita Wranglers baseball teams, the Wichita Wings (and 2011 revival) indoor soccer team, the Wichita Wind (farm team to the Edmonton Oilers National Hockey League team in the early 1980s) and the Wichita Wild and Wichita Force indoor football teams.
 Semi-pro teams included the Kansas Cougars and Kansas Diamondbacks football teams.
-Non-professional teams included the Wichita Barbarians rugby union team and the Wichita World 11 cricket team.
+Non-professional teams included the Wichita Barbarians rugby union team, FC Wichita soccer club, and the Wichita World 11 cricket team.

 Collegiate teams based in the city include the Wichita State University Shockers, Newman University Jets, and the Friends University Falcons.
 The WSU Shockers are NCAA Division I teams that compete in men's and women's basketball, baseball, volleyball, track and field, tennis, and bowling.
 The Newman Jets are NCAA Division II teams that compete in baseball, basketball, bowling, cross country, golf, soccer, tennis, wrestling, volleyball, and cheer/dance.
 The Friends Falcons compete in Region IV of the NAIA in football, volleyball, soccer, cross country, basketball, tennis, track and field, and golf.